MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/authentication-commands.md

 #### Use client secret credentials

-If you need interactions in the background, without a user to sign in, this type of grant will help you.
+This type of grant will help when you need interactions in the background without a user to sign in.
 Support for client secret credentials was added by adding **-ClientSecretCredential** parameter to **Connect-MgGraph**.
 See [Get-Credential](/powershell/module/microsoft.powershell.security/get-credential) on how to get or create credentials.

 ```powershell
 $ClientSecretCredential = Get-Credential -Credential "Client_Id"